 Have you ever been to a coffee shop and ordered a flat white or maybe even a macchiato?
-You might have heard these terms thrown around the shop, but what do they really mean?
+You might have heard these terms thrown around the shop, but what do they mean?

 If you are a regular coffee drinker, you likely have at least some idea of the difference between a latte and an espresso or a cappuccino.
-You might be less familiar with the subtle differences between two drinks that are on opposite sides of the spectrum: the flat white and macchiato.
+You might be less familiar with the subtle differences between two drinks on opposite sides of the spectrum: the flat white and macchiato.

 Matching your coffee to your mood is important, but not all drinks are created equal.